-If you witness any pollution incidents in the Harbour, please contact the Environment Agency Pollution Reporting Line on 0800 807060 (this is a 24 hour FREEPHONE number).
+Harbour users noticing or suspecting pollution of any kind entering Langstone Harbour should contact the Environment Agency Pollution Reporting Line on 0800 807060 (this is a 24 hour FREE number).

 STORM WATER DISCHARGES